-is the auto scale key.
+- \(\text{\text{AUTO}} \) is the auto scale key.
 Press this key to enable the auto scale function.
 The oscilloscope is automatically configured to best display the input signals by adjusting the vertical scale, horizontal timebase, and trigger mode.
-To set up the key, please refer to Auto Config.

-"RUN" or "STOP".
-In "RUN" state, this key is illuminated in green; in "STOP" state, this key is illuminated in green; in "STOP"

-is the key for a single acquisition.
-Press this key to set the oscilloscope's trigger mode to "Single".

-- pefault is the default setup key.
+To set up the key, please refer to \(\text{Auto Config.} \) - is the RUN/STOP key.
+Press the key to set the oscilloscope's run state to "RUN" or "STOP".
+In "RUN" state, this key is illuminated in green; in "STOP" state, this key is illuminated in red. - is the key for a single acquisition.
+Press this key to set the oscilloscope's trigger mode to "Single". - is the default setup key.
 Press this key twice to directly restore the oscilloscope's default settings.
 You can also press the key and a dialog box is displayed.
-Click or tap OK in the dialog to restore the oscilloscope's default settings.

-- CLEAR is the clear key.
+Click or tap OK in the dialog to restore the oscilloscope's default settings. - is the clear key.
 Press this key to clear all waveform on the display.
 If the oscilloscope is in "RUN" mode, it continues to display new waveforms.